How to Find a Ticker Symbol

 The Create-a-Chart bar in StockCharts.com

-We'll walk you through four symbol search scenarios, showing how the Create-a-Chart bar can help you find ticker symbols on the StockCharts website.
+We'll walk you through three symbol search scenarios, showing how the Create-a-Chart bar can help you find ticker symbols on the StockCharts website.

 Scenario 1.
 You want to find the ticker symbol for Netflix and launch a SharpChart for that stock.